Click here to go to a little FAQ page. It was created by Marisa, who very kindly let me copy this to my website.

 a)try to film some shows, but that requires guts, a nice camera and knowing how to use it properly

 b)buy some shows

 NFT shows are shows supposed to be not for trade (hence NFT).
-When you buy a show from a master, he asks that you don't trade it for some months, so he can sell some copies of the video.
-Some masters say their videos are NFT until a certain date, which means that, after a certain date, you can trade it; some masters say their videos should always be NFT.
+When you buy a show from a master, he asks that you not trade it for some months, so they can sell some copies of the video.
+Some masters say their videos are NFT until a certain date, which means that after a certain date you can trade it; some masters say their videos should always be NFT.
 But they can't make you follow this rule.
 If you want to, you can follow it; if you don't want to, you don't have to.
 It's all about respect to the master, I can't force you to have it.
 For example, I follow the NFT rule when I get the video from the master as an act of respect, but some people don't, and there's nothing I or anybody can do.
-The 'easiest' way to acquire a NFT video is buying it, but you can also trade it with people who trade NFT shows.
+The 'easiest' way to acquire a NFT video is by buying it.

 HOW TO ACTUALLY START TRADING

 Go to http://musicalexchange.livejournal.com and announce you're a new trader.
 That's a livejournal where some traders announce their websites (I highly recommend that you get one.
 It's really easy to create one on weebly, even if you have zero experience on creating websites!), announce their wants, bad traders and other things.
 There are some new traders there, so you might get in contact with them!